rarible/protocol-contracts/exchange-v2/contracts/RaribleTransferManager.md

         - there is only one payout address and 1 token, so it simply gets tranfered to acc1
     - `doTransfersWithFees`(100 ETH)
         - lets assume protocol fee = 3%
-        - lets calculate ETH amount to be sent for acc1
+        - lets calculate ETH amount to be sent by acc1
             - 100 ETH + 3% protocolFee + 3% acc2-origin + 10% acc3-origin = 100 + 0,16*100 = 116 ETH
         - so acc1 needs to send 116 ETH, from which 3 is going to be his part of the protocol fee, 3 sent to acc2 as origin, 10 sent to acc3 as origin too
         - 3 more ETH are taken as acc4 prtocol fee, 97 left